February 13, 2026

 How traditional DTMF IVR systems are built

-If you're curious how businesses actually set up these DTMF-based phone trees, there are several platforms that handle the heavy lifting.
+If you're curious how businesses actually set up these DTMF-based phone trees, there are several DTMF solutions and platforms that handle the heavy lifting.

 Twilio is popular with developers.
-You build IVR menus using their markup language (TwiML) and the <Gather> verb to capture DTMF input.
+You build interactive voice response menus using their markup language (TwiML) and the <Gather> verb to capture DTMF input.
 It requires coding knowledge, but gives you flexibility.

 Genesys Cloud CX is an enterprise-grade platform.
 Their Designer tool lets you create IVR call flows with a visual interface—dragging and dropping elements rather than writing code.
 Pricing starts around $75/user/month.